GetScatter/scatter-sharp/README.md

 # scatter-sharp
-Scatter C# library to interact with ScatterDesktop/ScatterMobile
+Scatter C# library to interact with ScatterDesktop / ScatterMobile